zhuangzmr/GC-MambaWater/README.md

 ## Overview

-This folder contains the **GC_MambaWater model** architecture.
+This folder contains the **GC-MambaWater model** architecture.
 It is designed for users who wish to implement their own training logic, so the training entry script is intentionally excluded.

 ## Architecture Figures